brightway-lca/bw2-docker/README.md

     docker run --rm -p 10000:8888 -e JUPYTER_ENABLE_LAB=yes cmutel:brightway2

-To launch into iPython or a bash terminal, use:

-    docker run -it --entrypoint ipython cmutel:brightway2

-or:

-    docker run -it --entrypoint bash cmutel:brightway2
+Jupyterlab also allows you to run iPython sessions or even a terminal.

 See the [Jupyter documentation](https://github.com/jupyter/docker-stacks) for more usage options.